 Nutcracker Charity Ball

-Each December, Mobile Ballet hosts The Nutcracker Charity Ball – our signature event featuring some of the area’s most outstanding young women in support of our commitment to community.
+Each December from 2003 to 2019, Mobile Ballet hosted The Nutcracker Charity Ball – our signature event featuring some of the area’s most outstanding young women in support of our commitment to community.

 As our signature special event, the Nutcracker Charity Ball has raised more than $1.2 million since its inception for the programs of Mobile Ballet, as well as significant funds for children’s charities, which are selected in a formal grant application process each year.
 The magical evening of the Ball includes a performance by the Mobile Ballet Company and students of the Mobile Ballet School, as well as presentation of our Nutcracker Charity Ball debutantes.
 These outstanding young women and their families are invited by our Board to participate.
 We emphasize the transition for these young women into the adult world of charitable giving, community volunteerism and support for the arts.